How To Find The Best Scuba Diving Course

 Sometimes the cheap courses attain savings by not offering the same experience as others. i.e. conducting all dives as shore-dives from in front of the dive centre, rather than using a boat.

-If the house reef isn’t great, or just a sandy beach, then it’ll be a disappointing experience compared with what you might otherwise experience with a competitor who’ll take you by boat to the best sites available in the area.
+If the house reef isn’t great, or just a sandy beach, then it’ll be a disappointing experience.
+Compare that against a competitor who’ll take you by boat to the best sites available in the area.

-Pretty much all of the non-specialist PADI courses can be run off a beach over the sand – most reputable dive centres won’t do that because it does little to motivate divers towards a long-term interest in the sport.
+Pretty much all of the non-specialist PADI courses can be run off a beach over the sand.
+However, most reputable dive centres won’t do that because it does little to motivate divers towards a long-term interest in the sport.

 Safety Factors – the ‘Invisible’ Quality.

-When faced with a training option that may be significantly cheaper than its competitors, it is wise to reassure yourself that price reductions were not achieved by means that otherwise jeopardize your safety and health.
+When faced with a training option that may be significantly cheaper than its competitors.
+Therefore, it is wise to reassure yourself that price reductions were not achieved in ways that jeopardize your safety and health.

 Class Sizes and Personalized Attention